 Of course, Witzenhausen also belongs to Northern Hesse.
 And of course there is a copper engraving here and now.

 Right, you have already encountered this huge number above.
 But 2,000,000 data records also want to be processed.
 Imagine the effort alone for a single record.
-And then 2 million records of people from smaller communities from Abterode to Dwarves, and from larger cities like Kassel, or smaller towns like Rotenburg an der Fulda.
+And then 2 million records of people from smaller communities from Abterode to Dwarves, and from larger cities like Kassel, or smaller towns like Rotenburg on the Fulda.
 It was and still is a time-consuming hobby, nursing alone consumes many hours a month.
-Today, however, these data are available and they can be of great importance if and when you are at the bottom of your genealogy research - in Northern Hesse - with "your wisdom".
+Today, however, these data are available, and they can be of great importance if and when you are at the bottom of your genealogy research – in Northern Hesse – with "your wisdom".
 Then maybe I can help you optimally.
 And how you reach me, you know ... and if not, just click on this link.

 Of course, it is very important that I am able to "navigate" a church register database and that I can use my complete expertise to help you to think "outside the box" once in a while.